Santa Cruz, Occidental Mindoro

-Santa Cruz was formerly known as Talabasi during the precolonial era.
+It was formerly known as Talabasi during the precolonial era.
 It is 25 km from Mamburao.

 History

 Santa Cruz was created as a pueblo during the Spanish regime.
 During the American regime, it became a part of Mamburao as a barrio, along with Paluan and Abra de Ilog.

 On April 1, 1949, Santa Cruz was created as a municipality once again, by virtue of Executive Order 210, signed by president Elpidio Quirino.

 Geography

 Barangays

 Santa Cruz is politically subdivided into 11 barangays.
+Each barangay consists of puroks and some have sitios.